Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-\begin{rem} Thereom \ref{AJtheorem} is proved by Akaho-Joyce in \cite{AJ} except the following points.
-Those points are of technical nature. \begin{enumerate} \item We include the case of clean self-intersection. \cite{AJ} restrict themselves to the case of transversal self-intersection.
+\begin{rem} Theorem~\ref{AJtheorem} is proved by Akaho--Joyce in \cite{AJ} except the following points.
+Those points are of technical nature. \begin{enumerate}\itemsep=0pt \item[(1)] We include the case of clean self-intersection.
+Akaho--Joyce \cite{AJ} restrict themselves to the case of transversal self-intersection.
 This difference is not essential.
-In fact Lagrangian Floer theory in the Bott-Morse situation is fully worked out in \cite{fooobook}.
+In fact, Lagrangian Floer theory in the Morse--Bott situation is fully worked out in~\cite{fooobook}.
 I think \cite{AJ} restricted themselves to the transversal case only for the sake of simplicity of notations.
-We include it, since we need to use the clean self-intersection case in Section \ref{sec:Unobstructedness}. \item We use de-Rham model to work out the transversality issue, while \cite{AJ} used the singular homology.
-The author of this paper together with joint authors have completed detailed account explaining the way to use de-Rham model in the virtual fundamental chain technique after \cite{AJ} was published. (\cite{foootech}, \cite{foootech2}, \cite{foootech22}.)
-In his opinion using de-Rham model is the shortest way to work out the virtual fundamental chain technique in the chain level in detail and rigorously when we include Bott-Morse situation. \item We prove (exact) unitality of the algebra.
-In fact using de-Rham model we can obtain an exact unit.
-(See \cite{fooo091}.)
-When using singular homology, we obtain a homotopy unit but it is hard to obtain an exact unit.
-(See \cite[Section 3.3]{fooobook} and \cite[Section 7.3]{fooobook2}.) \end{enumerate} \end{rem} \begin{rem} The filtered $A_{\infty}$ algebra $(CF(L;\Lambda^R_0), \{\frak m_k\})$ in Theorem \ref{AJtheorem} depends on various choices but is independent of the choices up to homotopy equivalence.
-See Remark \ref{rem340} and Section \ref{sec:independence2}.
-(In Section \ref{sec:independence2} we will prove the case of filtered $A_{\infty}$ category, which implies the case of filtered $A_{\infty}$ algebra.) \end{rem} The proof of Theorem \ref{AJtheorem} will be completed in Subsection \ref{subsec:Ainfalgim}.
-In this subsection, we describe the moduli spaces of pseudo-holomorphic polygons, which are used to define the structure operations $\frak m_k$ of our filtered $A_{\infty}$ algebra.
+We include it, since we need to use the clean self-intersection case in Section~\ref{sec:Unobstructedness}. \item[(2)] We use the de Rham model to work out the transversality issue, while \cite{AJ} used the singular homology.
+The author of this paper together with joint authors has completed detailed account explaining the way to use the de Rham model in the virtual fundamental chain technique after~\cite{AJ} was published (see \cite{foootech,foootech2,foootech22,fooonewbook}).
+In his opinion using the de Rham model is the shortest way to work out the virtual fundamental chain technique in the chain level in detail and rigorously when we include Morse--Bott situation. \item[(3)] We prove (exact) unitality of the algebra.
+In fact, using the de Rham model we can obtain an exact unit (see \cite{fooo091}).
+When using singular homology, we obtain a homotopy unit but it is hard to obtain an exact unit (see \cite[Section~3.3]{fooobook} and \cite[Section~7.3]{fooobook2}.) \end{enumerate} \end{rem} \begin{rem} The filtered $A_{\infty}$ algebra $\bigl(CF\bigl(L;\Lambda^R_0\bigr), \{\mathfrak m_k\}\bigr)$ in Theorem~\ref{AJtheorem} depends on various choices but is independent of the choices up to homotopy equivalence.
+See Remark~\ref{rem340} and Section~\ref{sec:independence2}.
+(In Section~\ref{sec:independence2}, we will prove the case of filtered $A_{\infty}$ category, which implies the case of filtered $A_{\infty}$ algebra.)

+\end{rem} The proof of Theorem~\ref{AJtheorem} will be completed in Section \ref{subsec:Ainfalgim}.
+In this subsection, we describe the moduli spaces of pseudo-holomorphic polygons, which are used to define the structure operations~$\mathfrak m_k$ of our filtered $A_{\infty}$ algebra.